How to Retire Early

 - Forecasting and consolidation

-Those considering retirement should contact their private pension provider – or providers, both past and future – to get a pension forecast at least six months before they plan to retire.
+Those considering retirement should contact their private pension providers to get a pension forecast at least six months before they plan to retire.
 Earlier forecasts may not be as accurate, but will give you more time to plan.

 You should also get a forecast from your workplace pension trustee at this point.
 If you have a defined benefit scheme, you will already have a good idea of how much you will be paid.
 If you have a defined contribution scheme, you may not.

-The forecast will let you know exactly how much your final pension will be.
+The forecast will estimate how much your final pension will be.
 It will also explain how you will receive the pay-outs.
 Once you know the worth of each of your pension pots, it may be worth consolidating them all into one pension scheme.